Renameira/data-engineering-udacity/data-modeling-with-cassandra/README.md

 We have provided you with a project template that takes care of all the imports and provides a structure for ETL pipeline you'd need to process this data.

+## Objective
+The focus of the activity was to build an elt for the non-relational database using Cassandra and answer some questions describe bellow to help the business.

+	1. Give me the artist, song title and song's length in the music app history that was heard during  sessionId = 338, and itemInSession  = 4

+	2. Give me only the following: name of artist, song (sorted by itemInSession) and user (first and last name) for userid = 10, sessionid = 182

+	3. Give me every user name (first and last) in my music app history who listened to the song 'All Hands Against His Own'

 ## Folder Architecture
 ```
 data-modeling-with-cassandra